Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 >How we intend to use, enhance, promote and support your project in the short term:

 - We aim to create a user community and get in talks with Dapp and especially DeFi players with a tailored value proposition for them
+- Social Recovery features
 - Games Theory inspired Tokenomics
-- Social Recovery features
+- Game Theory inspired Tokenomics
-- Cross chain swap feature based on a Continuous Liquidity Pool
-> With CLP like THORChain but with higher security and performance that leverages TEE/MPC/TTS + Trusted Transaction Validation protocol with a multisig option (mobiles + yubikey) for validators and large liquidity owners
+ -Continuous Liquidity Pool (native cross-chain swaps) -Cross chain swap feature based on a Continuous Liquidity Pool With CLP like THORChain but with higher security and performance that leverages TEE/MPC/TTS + Trusted Transaction Validation protocol with a multisig option (mobiles + yubikey) for validators and large liquidity owners
-- CLP with seignorage and quadratic voting
+ - Quadratic Voting
+ - Seignorage

 - Garbled Circuit Evaluator in WASM to enable its use on browser and nodes - Transaction Validation variants on browsers
 - Improvement of our Visual Cryptography scheme by reintroducing full Visual Cryptography frames to display characters, figures and images.
 This should increase the complexity, cost and resources required for an attack
 - Potential research grant on our real-time malware detection scheme